CoderNitu/Question_Answering_Web_App/README.md

 ![Screenshot (200)](https://github.com/CoderNitu/Question_Answering_Web_App/assets/87817227/af6ca4b0-aa60-4c3e-9b03-5362f391a0fc)

+# (b) Closed Generative QA

+In this case, no context is provided.
+A model completely generates the answer.

 We can also differentiate QA models depending on whether they are open-domain or closed-domain.
 Open-domain models are not restricted to a specific domain, while closed-domain models are restricted to a specific domain (e.g. legal, medical documents).
 The main difference between a closed-domain and an open-domain QA system is the dataset on which it was trained.